Jaguars stun Cowboys while Brady blows big lead

 Lions still hot as Eagles march towards top seed

-Hurts threw two interceptions and no TDs, but that is no problem for the Eagles quarterback as he ran in three scores to help Philadelphia beat Chicago 25-20 to match their team record with a 13th win of the season.
+Hurts threw two interceptions and no TDs, but that is no problem for the Eagles quarterback as instead he ran in three scores to help Philadelphia beat Chicago 25-20 to match their team record with a 13th win of the season.

 It was also Hurts' 13th rushing TD of the season, putting him just one behind the NFL quarterback record, while on the opposite side Justin Fields of the Bears also had a landmark night as he became just the third QB to reach 1,000 rushing yards in a season.